Krit789/PSCP-Project/README.md

 ### Projects Report

-&emsp; Please sign-in with KMITL's office 365 account to view this file : https://bit.ly/mypscpprojectreport
+&emsp; Please sign-in with KMITL's Office 365 account to view our report : https://bit.ly/mypscpprojectreport

 ### Features
 <li>Keep your credentials safe with hashing-salting using Scrypt algorithm.</li>
 <li>Stand out with profile image with support for WebP HEIC and AVIF format.</li>
 <li>You can create an infinite number of notes.</li>
-<li>Markdown formatting allowed you to personalize your notes like inserting images, making a table and more.</li>
+<li>Markdown formatting allowed you to personalize your notes by inserting images, making your statements even clearer.</li>
 <li>Support for all-session logout for additional security.</li>
 <li>Notes stats for keeping track of your creation.</li>
+<li>Customize your note background and choose your own profile picture.</li>
+<li>With link sharing your notes can be shared with the rest of the world.</li>

 <br>

-## <mark style="background-color: #FF5632">Please read the instruction before creating a pull request</mark>

 # Setup
 ## <b>Projects</b>